akornatskyy/wheezy.web/doc/tutorial.rst

 .. image:: static/screenshot2.png

-For the purpose of this tutorial we store each of identified software actors in own file so at the end you will get a project structure with well defined roles.
+For the purpose of this tutorial we store each of identified software actor in own file so at the end you will get a project structure with well defined roles.

 Domain Model